 When Tanya Barad contacted me regarding her debut book How to Make a Decision asking me to review it, I was intrigued.
 My family could tell you growing up I was horrendous at making decisions.
 I could not make one and when I did I would change my mind all the time.
 It was getting to the point where I was seriously down as I could not trust myself to make the right decision.
 I have gotten a lot better now that I am older but I love a good self help book (read my review on The Defining Decade) so I decided to give it a shot.

 Aim of How to Make a Decision

-go to link The aim of the book is to help you understand the theory and the science behind making a decision and how to apply this.
+The aim of the book is to help you understand the theory and the science behind making a decision and how to apply this.
 Chapters 1-3 deal with the science of making a decision whilst chapters 4-17 is about how to come to a decision.
 Chapter 18 deals with helping someone make a decision and chapter 19 explores if you feel you have or have made the wrong decision.
 At the end of each chapter there is a section called Decision Time which allows you to apply what you have read with help worksheets.
 Worksheets include deciding if you are an audio, visual or kinaesthetic learner, seeing which bias’ you feel come naturally to you, allowing to think which environment to you make your decisions and the Johari Window to name a few.

 What I learnt